 51. show: (verb) To let someone see something.

-52. Son of Man: (phrase) A special name Jesus used for himself to show he is the savior sent by God.
+52. Son of Man: (noun phrase) A special name Jesus used for himself to show he is the savior sent by God.

 53. supper: (noun) The main meal eaten in the evening.